When you want to trade on margin, funds need to be in your margin wallet (use the Wallets page to do this).

 To calculate the liquidation price we need to know the price to sell the BTC at to end up with that amount: 2833.33 / 13.33 = 212.50 USD per BTC

-The margin call price will be around 212.50 USD.
-This can vary a bit, due to interest payments and fees. but 212.50 is a quite accurate indication.
+The liquidation price will be around 212.50 USD.
+This can vary a bit, due to interest payments and trading fees. but 212.50 is a quite accurate indication.

 Note that when you are margin trading you will be borrowing funds and interest rates will be charged.

 The system takes the best available offer(s), i.e the lowest offer(s) available.
-A margin trader can input some conditions for the required margin funding (see Margin Trade > Margin available section) and these conditions are taken into account when matching.
+A margin trader can input some conditions for the required margin funding (while having the order form set to margin > open the drop-down menu by clicking on the three vertical dots > select advanced funding options) and these conditions are taken into account when matching.
 Period is not relevant for matching the margin trader's demand to available offers.
 When a margin funding contract used in an active margin position expires, the system automatically renews the margin funding demand again to the best available offer(s).